amitsaha/amitsaha.github.io/content/manual-letsencrypt-dns-challenge.md

 The resultant file will be certificate.pfx.
 Now, copy the `certificate.pfx` file to the target IIS box and import it using this handy [guide](https://www.digicert.com/ssl-support/pfx-import-export-iis-7.htm).

+## Automating

-The next step is to attempt to automate at least the certificate generation process using `lego`.
+The next step is to attempt to automate the certificate generation process using `lego` and perhaps some Powershell [glue](https://docs.microsoft.com/en-us/powershell/module/pkiclient/?view=win10-ps) to import the certificate and change/setup
+IIS site binding with the new certificate.